rkostin/nyc-demo/README.md

    2. geography
    3. characteristics

-1. Manhattan, the most densely populated
-2. Brooklyn, the most populated
-3. Queens, the largest in square miles
-4. The Bronx, the northernmost
-5. Staten Island, the least populated

 ## Layout

 The title, website menu, and footer are inconsequential and simply need to be out of the way, in typical Z-pattern positions as appropriate.